Introjection (Neon Genesis Evangelion): Genesis and staff

-The series staff originally planned an ending in which twelve final enemies called Apostolos, the most-powerful ever seen, would appear from the Moon, like the Twelve Apostles of the New Testament.
-Evangelion Chronicle, an official encyclopedia about the series, links this initial scenario to Zeruel, the most-powerful Angel to appear in all of Neon Genesis Evangelion, being the twelfth enemy to appear and attack Tokyo-3 since the third Angel Sachiel.
+The series staff originally planned an ending in which twelve final enemies called Apostolos, the most powerful ever seen, would appear from the Moon, like the Twelve Apostles of the New Testament.
+Evangelion Chronicle, an official encyclopedia about the series, links this initial scenario to Zeruel, the most powerful Angel to appear in all of Neon Genesis Evangelion, being the twelfth enemy to appear and attack Tokyo-3 since the third Angel Sachiel.
 The scenario also included an enhancement to Evangelion units in the second half of the series; Eva-01 was to be strengthened using the power of the Apostolos.
 The Proposal document also mentions a "positron engine" that was to equip Evangelion units; this later became the S^{2} engine in the final version of the anime.
-The staff included a description of Ryoji Kaji in the document; he is thought of as a positive influence on Shinji's path, and encourages him words that help him grow.
+The staff included a description of Ryoji Kaji in the document; he is thought of as a positive influence on Shinji's path, and encourages him with words that help him grow.
 This element is found in the scene in which Kaji encourages Shinji in "Introjection".
 Staff also originally wanted Kaji to die in the nineteenth episode.
+The episode's original draft called for Kaji to tell Shinji that if an Angel managed to remove the Spear of Longinus from Adam, it would trigger the Third Impact.
+Shinji would then have heard Asuka urge him to act like a man, Misato tell him to decide for himself what to do, and Ayanami reprimand him for continuing to run away from unpleasant things.
+Kaji would then have remarked, "The women have already told you.
+I won't force you".
+The original plan also called for a scene in which Gendo accepted Shinji as Eva-01's pilot and asked him to board the Eva.
+During the battle, Shinji would have screamed in horror as he witnessed Eva-01's true form.
+Overcome with nausea, he would have covered his mouth and seen Eva-01's hand stained with blood, briefly superimposing the image of his own blood-covered hand onto it.

 Hideaki Anno, Neon Genesis Evangelions main director, and Akio Satsukawa wrote "Introjection".
 Masayuki, the series' assistant director, worked on storyboards and direction; the other assistant directors were Ken Ando and Masahiko Otsuka.
 Takeshi Honda was the chief animator, while Yoshito Asari and Masayuki worked as assistant character designers.
-The staff also included animators Yasushi Muraki, Hiroaki Aida, Shoici Masuo, Mitsuo Iso, experts in action mecha anime, and Takashi Hashimoto.
-Production also involved other studios beside Gainax, including Studio Cockpit, FAI International, Studio Tarji, and Tatsunoko Color Center.
+The staff included animators Yasushi Muraki, Hiroaki Aida, Shoichi Masuo, Mitsuo Iso, experts in action mecha anime, and Takashi Hashimoto.
+Production also involved other studios besides Gainax, including Studio Cockpit, FAI International, Studio Tarji, and Tatsunoko Color Center.